jtakayama/makahiki/doc/installation-makahiki-unix.rst

 Ubuntu
 ******
 Ubuntu users will install the package from PyPA.
-The method used below will create a directory in the user home directory and downloads the installer files into it.
+The method used below will create a directory in the user home directory and download the installer files into it.

 Follow these instructions to install setuptools::